sooyeol/notes/development/Using a git submodule in a maven project/using_a_git_submodule_in_a_maven_project.md

-# This guide is for those wanting to add a Maven project as a git submodule to another Maven project.
+## Adding a Maven project as a git submodule to another Maven project

 ### Using an **existing MAVEN project** as a submodule